-Annual changes and shares of total in the tables for oil consumption, production, refining and trade movements could be calculated either on a volume (barrels per day) or on a weight (tonnes) basis.
-We have elected to use a weight basis when performing calculations on overall oil production and consumption data.
-We have used a volume basis when manipulating the oil product consumption, reserves, refining and trade data.
+Annual changes and shares of total in the tables for oil consumption, production, refining and trade movements could be calculated on either a volume (barrels per day) or on a weight (tonnes) basis.
+This year we have elected to calculate growth rates based on the data cited in the table.
 Percentages have been calculated before the rounding of actuals.

 The Other renewables table shows consumption of commercial electricity produced from renewable sources.
 Electricity from renewable sources is converted to tonnes of oil equivalent following the same methodology used for nuclear and hydroelectricity and is included in the primary energy consumption calculation.

 The primary energy values of nuclear and hydroelectric power generation, as well as electricity from renewable sources, have been derived by calculating the equivalent amount of fossil fuel required to generate the same volume of electricity in a thermal power station, assuming a conversion efficiency of 38% (the average for OECD thermal power generation).